andrewguy/Training/workshops/Intro_to_Python/index.md

 |[Data wrangling](https://andrewguy.github.io/Training/workshops/Intro_to_Python/lessons/04_data-wrangling) | 55 min |
 |[Data Visualization](https://andrewguy.github.io/Training/workshops/Intro_to_Python/lessons/05_data-visualization) | 50 min |

+(Note: This is currently a work in progress, and all content is currently under lesson 1 (intro to Python).
+Will break up into logical sections soon.))

 ### Dataset

 All the files used for the above lessons are linked within, but can also be [accessed here](https://github.com/andrewguy/Training/workshops/Intro_to_Python/data).